Why do zebras have stripes? Perhaps to dazzle away flies

 That's the conclusion of scientists from the University of Bristol and the University of California at Davis who dressed horses in black-and-white striped coats to help determine why zebras have stripes.

-Researchers found that horseflies landed on the bedecked horses less frequently than on those without the striped coats.
-They say this offers evidence that zebra stripes provide protection from blood-sucking insects that spread diseases.
+The researchers found that fewer horseflies landed on the bedecked horses than on those without the striped coats, suggesting that zebra stripes may offer protection from blood-sucking insects that can spread disease.

-Martin How, a member of the team from the University of Bristol, says "stripes may dazzle the flies in some way once they are close enough to see them with their low-resolution eyes."
+"This reduced ability to land on the zebra's coat may be due to stripes disrupting the visual system of the horse flies during their final moments of approach," said Martin How, a research fellow at the University of Bristol.
+"Stripes may dazzle flies in some way once they are close enough to see them with their low-resolution eyes."

 Sign Up and Save